s-tajima/blog.s-tajima.work/content/about_en.md

 # me

 Satoshi Tajima (@s_tajima)
-Infrastructure engineer, work in Shibuya.
+Infrastructure/Security engineer, work in Kojimachi.
 I'm in charge of Linux servers and Cloud Service (such as AWS) management.
 And I can use Ruby, Go and some languages.